 Lugan and Partners – Je pense que tu m’as cassé le nez

-We hope you found this selection real directory sites built with Toolset inspiring, you can find plenty more in the Toolset Showcase.
+We hope you found this selection of real directory sites built with Toolset inspiring, you can find plenty more in the Toolset Showcase.

-Bear in mind that a directory can be resource intensive.
+Bear in mind that a directory can be resource-intensive.
 Before adding any significant new functionality to your WordPress site, you need to consider whether your current hosting is capable of handling that strain.

 Once you actually have traffic, you don’t want visitors to your site to be confronted with unexplained delays, they are not going to stick around if a page takes minutes to load, no matter how much they want to see your list of the best piano teachers in their town.
 More importantly, you definitely don’t want the piano teachers contacting you to ask why your site isn’t working!

 The advice we always give is to make sure you get properly resourced hosting in place before you launch.
 We recommend two hosts that we have seen work out well for our readers, the choice between them comes down to money: